gitjoco/TangZX48/README.md

-ZX Spectrum 48K implementation on baord Tang Nano 9K
+ZX Spectrum 48K implementation on Tang Nano 9K

 FPGA project contains the ZX spectrum implementation with PS/2 keyboard and HDMI video/audio output.
 MPU has an M1 cpu which handles the FATFS file system and basic DOS commands.

 Check out the .CST file for the pinouts.
-Use <b>PS/2 kebvoard</b> that works with 3.3V
+Use a PS/2 kebvoard which works with 3.3V

 <pre>IO_LOC "joy[4]" 57;
 IO_LOC "joy[3]" 56;